AubreyYoung/blog/oracle/Oracle数据库检查.md

            AND ('SCOTT' IS NULL OR UPPER(OWNER) = UPPER('SCOTT')))
  GROUP BY OWNER, SEGMENT_NAME, SEGMENT_TYPE;

-//How to Compute the Size of a Table containing Outline CLOBs and BLOBs (文档 ID 118531.1) ACCEPT SCHEMA PROMPT 'Table Owner: '
+-- How to Compute the Size of a Table containing Outline CLOBs and BLOBs (文档 ID 118531.1) ACCEPT SCHEMA PROMPT 'Table Owner: '
 ACCEPT TABNAME PROMPT 'Table Name:  '
 SELECT